-Artist Laura Loving is most known for her colorful & happy paintings.
+Artist Laura Loving is most known for her colorful paintings of New York City.
 Her work hangs in homes and businesses around the world.

 Laura describes her work: "I exaggerate color and shape to create art that is humorous, alive and uplifting.
 The evolution of my style has its roots in American Folk and Pop Art.
 Having lived and worked in Nice for two years, the rich artistic heritage of the French Riviera has also had a strong effect on my work."